voxpupuli/puppet-icinga2/README.md

 Either `present` or `absent`.
 Defines if the feature `ido-pgsql` should be enabled.
 Defaults to `present`.

 ##### `host`
 PostgreSQL database host address.
-Icinga defaults to `localhost`.
+Defaults to `localhost`.

 ##### `port`
 PostgreSQL database port.
-Icinga defaults to `3306`.
+Defaults to `5432`.

 ##### `user`
 PostgreSQL database user with read/write permission to the icinga database.
 Icinga defaults to `icinga`.